flybywiresim/docs/docs/fbw-a32nx/fbw-versions.md

 This version is similar to the development version, but contains custom systems in earlier development phases.

-Currently we are testing our upcoming LNAV update with support for overfly, more procedure leg types, much more resilient path generation, ND data transmission modelled after real-world EIS architecture and more.

-The Experimental version is a test version to find problems and issues and to improve functionality based on your feedback.
+Currently, experimental is undergoing updates that can break the aircraft and is not 100% ready for public use.
 It is not meant to be used for daily use or when you try to do a serious flight on VATSIM.

-The experimental version will be updated regularly and also with the latest changes to the Development version.
-Expect updates about once a week (not guaranteed).

 !!! warning

 The Experimental version has a less strict QA process and is used for actual QA testing.
 Bugs and Issues are to be expected.
 Please read [Experimental Version Support Page](support/exp.md) before using this version.

+The experimental version will be updated regularly and also with the latest changes to the Development version.
+Expect updates about once a week (not guaranteed).

 !!! danger "No Support for Experimental - use at own risk"

-Please do not seek support for the Experimental Version on Discord and only report issues if you have read the reported and known issues.
+Please do not seek support for the Experimental Version on Discord. <!--and only report issues if you have read the reported and known issues.-->

 ## Version Comparison